ry/tinyclouds/posts/city_worker_exchange_program.md

 ---

 An international exchange program should be established for workers in local city services to foster the sharing of ideas.
-This exchange program is particularly important for local trades because there are few opportunities otherwise to share ideas specific to a local trade.
+There are few opportunities for local trades people to share ideas and techniques outside of their region; the goal is to fix that.

-## Problem

 My favorite part of traveling isn't seeing the historic sights but rather discovering differences in the daily operations of the country.
 In Paris, for